osvara/css-sidebars/README.md

-# css-sidebars
-A collection of lightweight, responsive CSS sidebars, perfect for enhancing navigation on any website.
-Easily customizable and ideal for dashboards, eCommerce sites, and portfolios.
+A collection of ready to use sidebars built using CSS.